pooja-choudhari/Univariate-Linear-Regression/README.md

 # Univariate-Linear-Regression
+* Created data visualization using Matplotlib
-Implemented Gradient descent and Linear regression
+* Implemented Gradient Descent and univariate linear regression with Numpy and Python.